codesshaman/docker_wordpress_mariadb_nginx_php_alpine/README.md

 Change this enviroment variables to set your names and password.

+Set hostname "mysql" Instead of "localhost" and run wordpress install.

 Docker create folder mysql/data with mariadb data and mysql/logs for mariadb logs

 Docker create folder "wordpress" with all wordpress files.